Walkers are welcome to use level crossings on public roads, provided you abide by any guidance, warning lights or barriers.

 Private level crossings in Scotland often open up extensive areas of land of great value for recreational activities, meaning they are important for tourism and local economies.

-At Ben Lui, British Transport Police officers have been monitoring the main western route from Glen Lochy where walkers leave the car park and cross the railway line to access the mountain.
+At Ben Lui, British Transport Police officers monitored the main western route from Glen Lochy where walkers leave the car park and cross the railway line to access the mountain.
 We believe that the suggested alternative – using a low culvert and wading through the burn which feeds into the main river – can be dangerous due to slippery surfaces in the culvert, as well as deep water pools.
-We believe a better approach would be to continue walking across the railway line but with Network Rail signage in place to warn of the risk from approaching trains.

 What is Ramblers Scotland doing about this?